Mohammed Hameeduddin

 Mohammed Hameeduddin (born c.
-1973) is a former American politician and the Mayor of Teaneck, New Jersey.
+1973) is an American former politician and the Mayor of Teaneck, New Jersey.
 He was elected on July 1, 2010, in a 5–2 vote by the non-partisan township council.
 The son of immigrants from Hyderabad, India, Hameeduddin is the first Muslim-American to be elected mayor in Bergen County, and one of a few Muslims to hold the office of mayor in the United States.

 On July 1, 2016, Hameeduddin was again elected Mayor of Teaneck by the town council following the death of Mayor Lizette Parker in April.
 His term of service ended July 1, 2020.

 Biography

 Early life and education

 Hameeduddin was born to an Indian Muslim family from Hyderabad in The Bronx, New York City.
 He moved to Teaneck, New Jersey, in 1981 with his family.
 He attended Emerson Elementary School and Benjamin Franklin Middle School in the Teaneck Public Schools before graduating from Teaneck High School.
 He then attended Rutgers University for two-and-a-half years.

 He owns and operates the HW Title Agency in nearby Hackensack, New Jersey.